How to Build Raised Garden Beds

 BEFORE & AFTER

 I think the short version is that you don’t have to.
-If you don’t want to take the time/expense to build these glorified boxes and then fill them with dirt, then don’t.
+If you don’t want to take the time/expense to learn how to build raised garden beds and then construct these glorified boxes and fill them with dirt, then don’t.
 From the experts I talked to, you can often do just fine planting directly in the ground.
-Or you can buy the prefab version like these Vego modular metal raised garden bed kits or these EarthEasy cedar beds.
-But we ended up building our own raised garden beds and are very happy about it, for these reasons:
+Or you can buy a prefab version like these Vego modular metal raised garden bed kits or these EarthEasy cedar beds.
+But we ended up building our own raised garden beds and are very happy about it, for these reasons.

 1. SOIL QUALITY